sho27/Java-Files/README.md

-implemented a class to accept and print personal information implemented a class to accept and print book information using default constructor implemented a class to accept and print student information using overloaded constructor
+implemented a class to accept and print personal information implemented a class to accept and print book information using default constructor implemented a class to accept and print student information using overloaded constructor implemented object of book class with calling parameterized constructor and print information implemented a foam class which extends the Wood class and create Duster class which extend from wood class implemented this and super keywords